How we host meetings, conferences and events remotely

 A core function of most events and conferences is to establish the close working relationships and connections that will fuel collaboration in the future.
 In lieu of breakout sessions or post-conference happy hours, consider using a channel-based messaging tool to create and share community moments.

-We also posted ice-breaker activities in the #gso-2020 channel, such as asking attendees to share photos of their work-from-home environments.
-‘With the activities, you really felt like you were part of the community,’ says Nikki Curtis, Director of Sales Enablement.
-‘That was the emotional tether that kept people together.
-It helped people realise that they’re not just being talked at, but we’re having a dialogue, even though we’re all remote.’
+We also posted ice breaker activities in the #gso-2020 channel, such as asking attendees to share photos of their work-from-home environments.
+“With the activities, you really felt like you were part of the community,” says Nikki Curtis, director of sales enablement.
+“That was the emotional tether that kept people together.
+It helped people realize that they’re not just being talked at, but we’re having a dialogue, even though we’re all remote.”

 Another strategy is to ask follow-up questions after each session.
-For example, we asked questions such as What are you most looking forward to on the product roadmap?
-Do you have any feedback regarding additions to the roadmap?
+For example, we asked questions like: What are you most looking forward to on the product roadmap?
+Any feedback on additions to the roadmap?
 These not only engaged attendees, they also allowed leaders and presenters to get real-time feedback.

-We also adapted ‘Slack’s Got Talent’, our annual competition for sharing the best customer stories, to a remote format.
-Regional teams presented over Zoom and voted for the best presentation in Slack, with some teams using a custom survey developed in Workflow Builder, an easy-to-use tool that allows users to create custom workflows.
+We also adapted “Slack’s Got Talent,” our annual competition for sharing the best customer stories, to a remote format.
+Regional teams presented over Zoom and voted for the best presentation in Slack, with some teams using a survey developed in Workflow Builder, an easy-to-use tool that allows users to create custom workflows.

 5. Select technology that supports your goals

 The best part about hosting an event remotely?
 You’ve got a full record of what was covered.
-New hires can easily get up to speed and current employees can go back and access the information at any time.
+New hires can easily get up to speed and current employees can go back and access the information anytime.

 For GSO, we did the following as part of our post-event process: